sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 A great example of this is the use of brackets to identify code blocks in Java.
 While not strictly necessary to make your code compile or work, many teams explicitly ask their developers to include brackets, even on conditionals that could be written as one-liners.
 This particular convention tends to irk newer developers who like their code to be as concise as possible.
-While brevity is a usually a good thing, at other times it can be confusing.
+While brevity is a usually good, at times it can confuse your readers.

-Let's take a quick look at the code below, which checks whether we are under attack, and whether to launch a retaliatory nuclear strike.
+Let's have   a quick look at the code below, which checks whether we are under attack, and whether to launch a retaliatory nuclear strike.

 ```java
 public void failSafe(boolean thePresidentIsDead){